sil-org/config-shim/README.md

 config-shim command-line parameter format is like `config-shim <flags> <command>`

-### Flags
+### AppConfig Flags
 - `--app`: Application Identifier, can be the name of the application or the ID assigned by AWS
 - `--config`: Configuration Profile Identifier, can be the profile name or the ID assigned by AWS
 - `--env`: Environment Identifier, can be the name of the environment or the ID assigned by AWS
 - `--strategy`: Deployment Strategy Identifier, must be the ID assigned by AWS.
 Only used in Update Mode.
 - `-u`: Update mode.
 See the [Update Mode](#update-mode) section for details.
-- `-v`: Verbose.
-Output more detail for debugging.

 The application, configuration profile, and environment ID can be found in the AWS Console on the applicable page.
 However, the deployment strategy ID does not seem to be shown anywhere in the user interface.
-It can be found using the AWS CLI.
+It can be found using the AWS CLI using the following command:

 ```shell
 aws appconfig list-deployment-strategies
 ```

+### Parameter Store Flags
+- `--path`: Base path for configuration parameters, e.g.: "/my-app/prod"

+### Common Flags
+- `-v`: Verbose.
+Output more detail for debugging.

 ### Command
 All parameters after the last flag are used as the command to execute after loading the environment variables from the config data received from AppConfig.